 A variety of recreational, leisure, and social activities are available across North Carolina to individuals with I/DD, and a number of resources exist to assist individuals and their families in finding these opportunities.
 North Carolina has a travel guide entitled ACCESS North Carolina, which is a comprehensive guide listing detailed accessibility information about tourist attractions such as state parks, zoos and museums for people with disabilities, their families and their travel companions.
-ACCESS North Carolina program no longer exists, the guide is available on-line in English and Spanish, and tourist attractions across North Carolina have showed an interest in or demonstrated a commitment to increasing accessibility for visitors with disabilities.
+ACCESS North Carolina is offered in English and Spanish in print and on-line.
+Although the ACCESS North Carolina program no longer exists, the guide is available on-line in English and Spanish, and tourist attractions across North Carolina have showed an interest in or demonstrated a commitment to increasing accessibility for visitors with disabilities.
 For example, an organization named Ocean Cure in Carolina Beach sets up a beach access mat every summer to help people with mobility disabilities access the beach in their standard wheelchairs.
 NCCDD members got to see and experience this at the Council's May 2019 quarterly meeting in Carolina Beach.